sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 # POC Phase 2

 ### Install OpenShift using agent-based installer binary

 This is based on the blog: https://github.com/schmaustech/agent-installer-blog/blob/main/README.md

-The blog describes how to build the binary.
+The blog describes how to fetch (or build) the binary.

 ### Get the openshift-install binary that is agant-based capable